DevKica/brain/content/Knowledge/Books/Think and grow rich.md

 Cool quotes and concepts

 #### Desire
-> The starting point of all achievement is desire.
+> [!Quote] The starting point of all achievement is desire.
 Keep this constantly in mind.

 > Disappointment over love affairs, generally has the effect of driving men to drink, and women to ruin; and this, because most people never learn the art of transmuting their strongest emotions into dreams of a constructive nature.
 ---